The Ultimate Guide on How to Open a Gym or Studio

 - Schedule and automate follow-up tasks

-- Personally communicate with leads
+- Personally communicate with leads and members

-- Schedule and automate communication with leads
+- Schedule and automate communication with leads and members

 - Track sales performance and measure return on marketing dollars spent